 No Code.
 No Confidence

-In May 2019, the City of Wentzville is participating in the 39th annual Building Safety Month, a worldwide campaign presented by the International Code Council, its members and partners to promote building safety.
+In May 2019, the City of Wentzville is participated in the 39th annual Building Safety Month, a worldwide campaign presented by the International Code Council, its members and partners to promote building safety.
 First observed in 1980, Building Safety Month raises awareness about critical safety issues from structural to fire prevention, plumbing and mechanical systems, and energy efficiency.

 Building codes and the officials who enforce them are making our families and communities safer and more resilient.
 Homes and buildings that are built in compliance with building safety codes result in resilient structures that minimize the risks of death, injury and property damage.
 In the wake of a disastrous tornado season, fires and potential earthquakes, building safety is even more important.
 Building safety affects everyone, and modern, updated building codes save lives.

-Informational and educational videos and downloads:
+More Informational and educational videos and downloads:

 The Value of the Code Official, a short video.